vanngocthuyla/bitc-PPL-benchmark/README.md

-Title: "Benchmark of three probabilistic programming languages for Bayesian analysis of isothermal titration calorimetry data"
+# Benchmark of three probabilistic programming languages for Bayesian analysis of isothermal titration calorimetry data

 date: 2020-12-18
 author: Van La, Trung Hai Nguyen, Yuanqing Wang, John Chodera, and David D. L. Minh
 short: We compared the performance of three probabilistic programming languages - pymc3, pyro, and numpyro - on a binding-related Bayesian statistical inference problem. numpyro was by far the fastest.